-Here at Bonacorsi Family Farm we farm with families in mind.
-This means making careful decisions about how to best use our resources to produce healthy and delicious sustainable fruits and vegetables.
-We have assembled a list of the most common questions we get from our customers.
-If the Q&A section below doesn’t answer your question please contact us by email or try to catch Sam at the farm.
-We will do our best to respond, but please understand our small farm is 100% family run and at times we are overwhelmed with all the work.
+Here at Bonacorsi Family Farm farming is done with families in mind.
+This means making careful decisions about how to best use resources to produce healthy and delicious sustainable fruits and vegetables.
+Below is a list of the most common questions we get from our customers.
+If the Q&A section below doesn’t answer your question please contact me by email or try to catch me at the farm.
+I will do my best to respond, but please understand our small farm is 100% family run and at times I am overwhelmed with all the work.

 Do you follow integrated pest management guidelines (IPM)?

-Yes, we use IPM techniques as a way to prevent pests and their damage.
+Yes, I use IPM techniques as a way to prevent pests and their damage.
 These techniques are broad in scope with the goal of limiting reliance on chemical treatments.
-We focus much of our efforts on biological control, habitat manipulation, adaptive cultural practices, and use of resistant varieties.
-We are in the fields daily scouting for pests, to head off any issues before they get out of control.
-With crop rotation we match crops with the spots on our farm where they’ll best thrive.
-If monitoring indicates a pest problem we consider all options including the judicious use of organic and sometimes conventional products.
+I focus much of my efforts on biological control, habitat manipulation, adaptive cultural practices, and use of resistant varieties.
+I’m in the fields daily scouting for pests, to head off any issues before they get out of control.
+With crop rotation I match crops with the spots where they’ll best thrive.
+If monitoring indicates a pest problem I consider all options including the judicious use of organic and sometimes conventional products.

 Do you use GMO’s?

-This is one of our most frequently asked questions and the easiest to answer.
-No, we do not grow any genetically modified varieties of produce on our farm.
-Most of our crops consist of older varieties that we have selected for flavor and quality above all else.
+This is a frequently asked questions and the easiest to answer.
+No, I do not grow any genetically modified varieties of produce on the farm.
+Most crops consist of older varieties selected for flavor and quality above all else.

 Do you spray and what do you spray?